johnflorin/shelly-use-cases/README.md

 My project includes these scripts & automations (as defined in Home Assistant's scripts.yaml & automations.yaml) with Shelly products:

-1. Bedtime for Nina - if it's 20:30 and my kid's Shelly-controlled (with a Shelly 2.5 relay) window roller shutter is still open, speakers throughout the apartment tell her to go to sleep:
+1. Bedtime for Nina - if it's 20:30 and my kid's Shelly-controlled (with a Shelly 2.5 relay) window roller shutter is still open, Google Home speakers throughout the apartment tell her to go to sleep:

 ```